wsteenbeek/NearRepeat/README.md

 Vignettes
 ---------

+Vignettes are a long-form guide to an R package.
+Read these to get a relatively easy introduction to the package and its various options.
 You can view the available vignettes using:

 ``` r
 browseVignettes("NearRepeat")